 Early Years Funding Balances 2021/22

-An Early Years Consultation goes live on Tuesday 26 June for 4 weeks and closes on Monday 24 July 2023.
+An Early Years Consultation went live on Tuesday 26 June for 4 weeks and closed on Monday 24 July 2023.

-Sheffield City Council would like to consult with all early years childcare providers in the city to seek your views on how we distribute the net positive outturn for the early years funding for the financial year 2021/22, which totalled to £465k.
+Sheffield City Council consulted with all early years childcare providers in the city to seek your views on how we should distribute the net positive out turn for the early years funding for the financial year 2021/22.
+This totalled to £465k.

 Consultation on the Proposed 2023/24 Increased Early Years Funding Rates